 As soon as a candidate or learner submits their online exams, it is immediately marked and evaluated.
 This means the exam-taker can get their results almost instantly.
 A report can be generated to give the exam-taker specifics about the exam, what questions they answered correctly and which they didn’t.
 Keep in mind that not ALL questions can be auto-evaluated as some answers require interpretation by an examiner, however, with the constant advances in machine learning and AI, auto-evaluation of questions is bound to become a reality.

 A common issue for examiners of pen-and-paper exams is how many to print.
 What’s more, the cost of printing high-volume assessment papers can be quite high.
 Since online assessments are computer-based, scaling is as simple as increasing or decreasing the number of exam-takers at any given point.
 There is no printing cost and no paper use, or in the case of too many papers having been printed, paper waste.

 4. Cheaper to set up and distribute

 As mentioned before, one of the drawbacks of pen-and-paper exams is that papers need to be printed and physically distributed.
 This can take a lot of time and cost a lot of money, not to mention the potential security risk of papers getting ‘leaked’ along the way.
-Online exams negate virtually all of these issues.
-While there are costs involved in setting up the exams on online exam platforms, it is minimal compared to printing and physical distribution.
-Once set up, a simple email from the examiner de-livers the exam ‘paper’ to however many exam-takers they’d like.
+Online exam platforms negate virtually all of these issues.
+While there are costs involved in setting up the assessments on online exam platforms, it is minimal compared to printing and physical distribution.
+Once set up, a simple email from the examiner delivers the exam ‘paper’ to however many exam-takers they’d like.